Michael Platt (financier): BlueCrest Capital

 Discerning in August 2007 that "a stock market crash lay ahead," Platt "sold his bank shares, and bought ‘safe’ sovereign bonds," and thus "avoided the worst of the financial crisis, and profited from the resulting 'flight to quality' and plunge in interest rates."

-As of 2014, BlueCrest was Europe's fourth largest hedge fund.
-In that year, it managed over £30 billion and employed 350 people.
-BlueCrest initially focused on trading interest rates and using computer algorithms to capture trends in bonds and commodities.
-In 2013 it expanded into trading equity to compete with Millennium Management LLC and SAC Capital Advisors LLP.

-In 2011, George Soros decided to stop managing money for outside clients and turn his hedge-fund firm into a family office.
-Soros spoke to Platt, asking him to take on more than $1 billion for a 0.5 percent management fee and a 10 percent performance fee.
-Platt reportedly declined the offer, saying plenty of investors were willing to pay BlueCrest 2-and-20, the industry standard fee structure.

-That same year, Platt discussed the crisis in the Eurozone, attributing it to "the cultural and political divide" between north and south.
+In 2011, Platt discussed the crisis in the Eurozone, attributing it to "the cultural and political divide" between north and south.
 "The reality is that there is no willingness within the Eurozone to share wealth," he said.
 "In the United States, if California is having a really difficult time, the rest of the United States will send money to California.
 This is not the case in Europe."
 He further maintained that Europe's problem was that "almost every part of it has gone wrong now.
 The banks are undercapitalized…If banks were hedge funds, and you mark them to market properly, I would say that probably most of them are insolvent."
 By contrast, he was relatively positive about the U.S. and Germany.